awolf/awolf/README.md

 # Adam J Wolf

-> Hi, I'm Adam and I am a husband, pit bull lover, sawdust maker, Carhartt wearer and software engineer.
+> Hi, I'm Adam and I am a husband, pit bull lover, sawdust maker, Carhartt wearer and VP of Cloud Architecture for Wealth.com.
 Welcome to my little place on the internet.
 If you ever have a question, you can find me on [Twitter](https://twitter.com/adamjwolf).

 ### More of my writing